-Proponents say intermittent fasting is a safe and effective way to lose weight and improve your health.
-They claim it’s easier to adhere to than other diets and offers more flexibility than traditional calorie-restricted diets.
+Proponents say intermittent fasting is a safe and effective way to lose weight and improve your overall health in a number of ways.
+Supporters also claim it’s easier to adhere to than other diets and offers more flexibility than traditional calorie-restricted diets.

 It’s important to keep in mind that intermittent fasting is a concept, not a specific diet.

-One of the more popular approaches is called time-restricted eating.
-It calls for eating only during an eight-hour window, and fasting the remaining 16 hours of the day.
-“It can help to decrease our calories but also allows our gut and hormones the ability to rest between meals during our ‘fast,'” Kippen says.
+One of the more popular approaches to intermittent fasting is called time-restricted eating.
+This approach calls for eating only during an eight-hour window, and fasting for the remaining 16 hours of the day.
+The fasting period is the “rest” period to allow the body to metabolize the calories that were consumed during the feeding phase, Lofton says.

-“Preclinical and clinical trials have shown that intermittent fasting has broad-spectrum benefits for many health conditions, such as obesity, diabetes, cardiovascular disease, cancers and neurologic disorders,” according to a study published in the New England Journal of Medicine in 2019.
+— A study published in the New England Journal of Medicine in 2019 suggests that preclinical and clinical trials have shown that intermittent fasting has broad-spectrum benefits for many health conditions, such as obesity, diabetes, cardiovascular disease, cancers and neurologic disorders.
 Clinical research has focused primarily on overweight young and middle-aged adults, the study says.

 Whatever method of intermittent fasting you choose, it’s important to apply the same fundamental nutrition principles to intermittent fasting as to other healthy eating plans, says Ryan Maciel, a registered dietitian and head dietitian and performance coach with Catalyst Fitness & Performance in Cambridge, Massachusetts.